 - The battery can be constructed of low cost and readily available materials, such as thermoplastics and carbon-based materials.
 Many parts of the battery can be recycled.
 Electrolytes can be recovered and reused, leading to low cost of ownership.

 - The battery materials have low flammability and low environmental impact.

 - The electrolytes can be used as part of the heat management strategy for the battery, reducing the need for complex heating or cooling of the battery system.
 This reduces costs.

 - Because electrochemical cells share a common electrolyte, each cell can be at the same state of charge, simplifying cell balancing and battery operation.
 The state of charge of the whole system can be measured at a single point (or several measurement points can be used to check correct functioning of the battery system).

 - Overcharging and fully discharging does not usually cause permanent damage to the electrodes or electrolytes.

 - There is limited self-discharge in standby mode, and when shut down, there is no self-discharge.

 - Energy storage capacities are independent of their power rating, and so flow batteries are highly suitable for long duration energy storage.
 As the incremental cost of increasing energy storage capacity reflects the cost of tanks and the electrolyte, the overall cost of a long duration battery is lower than for other battery types.

 Information regarding flow battery standards is available here.

-Proceedings of the IFBF: Each year, presenting authors at the IFBF submit a short paper for publication in the proceedings of the IFBF.
-These standalone papers are informative and report on the state of the art at the date of the conference, progress in research programmes and provide views on technical and commercial operation of flow batteries, materials and components.
-An index of previous papers is available here.
+Each year, presenters at the IFBF can submit a short paper for publication in the Conference Proceedings.
+These standalone papers are informative and report on the state of the art, progress in research programmes, and provide views on technical and commercial operation of flow batteries, materials and components.
+Lists of previous papers are available here.